-The College will use the Malthouse for dining, science, art and, of course, drama.
+The College uses the Malthouse for dining, science, and art.

-The recently approved conversion of the Victorian Malthouse received unanimous backing from Canterbury City Council, especially with the reinstatement of some of its architectural features.
+The conversion of the Victorian Malthouse received unanimous backing from Canterbury City Council, especially with the reinstatement of some of its architectural features.

 Councillor Ian Thomas said “It’s a superb use of the site which will bring it back to life.“

-The architects are retaining or restoring many of the building’s original features, except that it will now be full of creative young people and will contain drama workspaces and other teaching areas, as well as a 350-seat theatre of the highest quality.
+The architects have retained or restored many of the building’s original features, except that it will now be full of creative young people and contains drama workspaces and other teaching areas, as well as a 350-seat theatre of the highest quality.
 Drama at King’s is always of a very high quality, but this new development will provide the King’s community with even more opportunities to expand and excel.